Exclusive - United States defends Syria airstrikes in letter to U.N. chief

 "Accordingly, the United States has initiated necessary and proportionate military actions in Syria in order to eliminate the ongoing (Islamic State) threat to Iraq," she wrote, adding that action was taken also against al Qaeda elements in Syria known as Khorasan "to address terrorist threats that they pose to the United States and our partners and allies."

 Ban circulated the letter to the U.N.
 Security Council, diplomats said.
-Under Article 51, the 15-member body must immediately be informed of any action that states take in self-defence against armed attack.
+Under Article 51, the 15-member body must immediately be informed of any action states take in self-defence.

 The United States and Arab allies bombed Syria for the first time on Tuesday, killing scores of Islamic State fighters and members of a separate al Qaeda-linked group, opening a new front against militants by joining Syria's three-year-old civil war.